-Lagoa das Sete Cidades — the lake of the ‘Seven Cities’ — is a natural highlight that attracts thousands of visitors every year.
+Lagoa das Sete Cidades, the lake of the ‘Seven Cities’, is a natural highlight that attracts thousands of visitors every year.
 Locals and travelers love to see the lake from various viewpoints around the big volcanic complex.
 Or enjoy the waters down in the crater.

-What is Lagoa das Sete Cidades
+What is Lagoa das Sete Cidades?

-In addition to being one of the most famous spots of São Miguel island, Lagoa das Sete Cidades is such an essential place for the Autonomous Region of the Azores.
+In addition to being one of the most famous spots of São Miguel Island, Lagoa das Sete Cidades is such an essential place for the Autonomous Region of the Azores.
 In fact, it is the largest lake in the archipelago and a significant freshwater resource for the islands.

 Even if you haven’t been to Sete Cidades yet, you probably already know the image of the lake.
 Indeed, you can see Lagoa das Sete Cidades on many postcards.
-It is also one of the first landscapes you will find online when searching about the Azores.
+It is also one of the first landscapes you will find online when searching for the Azores.

 Geology & Volcanology

-While the whole island of São Miguel has about 35 lakes, Sete Cidades massif alone holds a large part of them.
+While the whole island of São Miguel has about 35 lakes, the Sete Cidades massif alone holds a large part of them.
 It is inside this 36,000-year-old caldera, in the crater of a dormant volcano, that the biggest lake of them all is located — Lagoa das Sete Cidades.

 The Love Story Behind the Two-colored Lake